Undergraduate Scholarships and Awards Calendar

 Internships are not mandatory; they are strictly voluntary on the part of the student and all negotiations take place between the student and the employer.
 They may be 4, 8, 12 or even 16 months long and may span one term or a number of terms (fall, winter, summer).

-Students on internships do not receive their scholarships because they are remunerated by the company; however, awards are reinstated once they return to McGill to continue their studies.
+Students on internships do not receive their scholarships because they are remunerated by the company; however, awards are reinstated once they return to McGill to continue their studies (in the same academic year - does not include the summer term).

 Students who are on internships for only the fall OR winter term, must complete at least 14 graded credits during the term at McGill in order to be eligible for renewal of an entrance scholarship and/or for the one-year in-course awards.